adamhartford/PopStatusItem/README.md

 # PopStatusItem
 Shows an NSPopover from the status bar.
-Works with Mission Control.
+Works with Mission Control and Spaces.
 Supports dark mode on Yosemite.

 ![Screenshot](https://db.tt/3onYeACR)